Harvey John

 Author

-An MBA graduate, Sandra understands businesses and the right people impact long-term success.
+An MBA graduate, Sandra understands businesses and how the right team can impact long-term success.
 Sandra was our Head of Operations for 3.5 years leading to the development of our use of technology before transitioning into her current role as Head of Client Services in October 2024.

 Sandra is responsible for driving new business acquisition, nurturing our valued customers and ensuring high levels of candidate and client satisfaction.
 Internally, Sandra works with the Board, Heads of Division, and the wider team to foster a culture of collaboration, cross-selling, and continuous improvement.